*This post may contain affiliate links. Please read our disclosure policy for more info.

 Used Sprinter camper vans for sale:

-- You can get an almost new van for a much lower price than if you bought it directly from the manufacturer
+- Sometimes you can get an almost new van that still has a warranty in place for a much lower price than if you bought it directly from the manufacturer

 - You can get the van very quickly, no need to wait on production